 In the "FUJITSU Guiding Principles of Respect for Human Rights in Employment," Fujitsu is thoroughly committed to providing equal opportunity, respecting human rights in employment practices, eliminating discrimination, and banning forced labor and child labor.
-These guidelines are posted on the website, and Fujitsu is actively increasing awareness and dissemination through various seminars and other opportunities.

-In its hiring processes, the Fujitsu Group does of not discriminate by age, gender, nationality, or other factors, and we offer opportunities for promotion once someone has reached a stage commensurate with general competence and performance.
+In its hiring processes, the Fujitsu Group does not discriminate by age, gender, nationality, sexual orientation, gender self-identification, or other factors.
+We offer opportunities for promotion once a person has reached a stage commensurate with general competence and performance.